Epidermodysplasia verruciformis: Signs and symptoms

-Clinical diagnostic features are lifelong eruptions of pityriasis versicolor-like macules, flat wart-like papules, one to many cutaneous horn-like lesions, and development of cutaneous carcinomas.
+Clinical diagnostic features are lifelong eruptions of pityriasis versicolor-like macules, flat wart-like papules, one to many cutaneous horn-like lesions and development of cutaneous carcinomas.

 Patients present with flat, slightly scaly, red-brown macules on the face, neck, and body, recurring especially around the penial area, or verruca-like papillomatous lesions, seborrheic keratosis-like lesions, and pinkish-red plane papules on the hands, upper and lower extremities, and face.
 The initial form of EV presents with only flat, wart-like lesions over the body, whereas the malignant form shows a higher rate of polymorphic skin lesions and development of multiple cutaneous tumors.

-Generally, cutaneous lesions are spread over the body, but some cases have only a few lesions which are limited to one extremity.
+Generally, cutaneous lesions are spread over the body.
+Some cases have only a few lesions which are limited to one extremity.